Microsoft Office Ribbon Analysis

 Feedback looks OK but Microsoft’s GUI innovation record is littered with failed

-attempts to jazz up and dump down their products.
+attempts to jazz up and dumb down their products.
 For example, Office Assistant

 was a flop, Adaptive Menus, Web Folders and file extension hiding were all bad